siobhanlgorman/Sourdough-Bakes/README.md

 #### Navigation Bar
 * Visible on all pages at top of menu
 * left side of navigation bar features the business logo with link to home page from every page on the site as this is expected by the user
 * right side of navigation bar features links to each of the four pages of the site: Home, About, Our Bakes and Contact Us.
-It is positioned on the right as this is where the user expects it to be
+It is positioned on the right as this is where the user expects it to be.
 * logo slides into row above navigation menu as screen size reduces
 * the active link underlines according to which page is active on the website and the when the cursor hovers the background colour of the link turns green in keeping with the colour scheme of the site.